Nacos 3.0 Source Code Packaging and Startup

 To verify whether the above environment is installed successfully, execute the following commands:

-Navigate to the bootstrap directory of the Nacos project and execute the Maven command to compile and package the code for the console and server of Nacos.
-This will generate an executable JAR file (nacos-server.jar) in the bootstrap/target directory.
+Navigate to the root directory of the Nacos project and execute the Maven command to compile and package the console and server-side code of Nacos.

 The specific command is as follows: